 Ginny picked her way across the rubble in the entrance hall and walked out the front doors.
-She glanced back to make sure no one had seen her and slipped into the shadows that extended out across the lawn.
+She glanced back to be sure no one had seen her and slipped into the shadows that extended out across the lawn.

-She had to get away from the body of her brother, and from George who was holding Fred's head in his lap, pressing his forehead to Fred's, his unending tears bathing Fred's bloody face; he would not move away.
-Nor would Percy, who was kneeling at Fred's feet, also hunched over but with his arms extended as though trying to ward off the wall of stone that had collapsed on them, crushing the life out of his brother.
-Her parents simply sat next to the body, holding each other, Molly sobbing uncontrollably, Arthur staring into space with tears streaming down his face.
+She had to get away from the body of her brother, and from George who was holding Fred's head in his lap, pressing his forehead to Fred's, his unending tears bathing Fred's bloody face.
+He would not move away, nor would Percy, kneeling at Fred's feet, also hunched over but with his arms extended as though trying to ward off the wall of stone that had collapsed on them, crushing the life out of his brother.
+Her parents simply sat, next to the body, holding each other, Molly sobbing uncontrollably, Arthur staring into space with tears streaming down his face.